President Trump and first lady test positive for COVID-19 | Politics

 In a statement, Trump's physician Dr. Sean Conley said the president and the first lady "are both well at this time", and they plan to remain at home within the White House during their convalescence.
 "Rest assured I expect the President to continue carrying out his duties without disruption while recovering," Conley added.

-Prime Minister Narendra Modi wished Trump and the first lady a quick recovery.
+Prime Minister Narendra Modi and President Ram Nath Kovind wished Trump and the first lady a quick recovery.
 "Wishing my friend @POTUS @realDonaldTrump and @FLOTUS a quick recovery and good health," Modi tweeted.
+"Our prayers and best wishes are with you during this time," Kovind said.
 Trump's physician said he received confirmation of the positive tests on Thursday evening.

 "The White House medical team and I will maintain a vigilant watch, and I appreciate the support provided by some of our country's greatest medical professionals and institutions," Conley said.
 Trump's all engagements outside of the White House were cancelled.
 He was last seen in public on Thursday afternoon returning to the White House after a fundraising trip to New Jersey.